 A record of the machine number and all winnings by date and time the machine was played.

 The number of the table where the taxpayer was playing, as well as casino credit card data indicating whether the credit was issued in the pit or at the cashier’s cage.
 This includes table games such as blackjack, craps, poker, baccarat, roulette, wheel of fortune, etc.

 A record of the number of games played, cost of tickets purchased, and amounts collected on winning tickets.
 Supplemental records include any receipts from the casino, parlor, etc.

 A record of the races, amounts of wagers, amount collected on winning tickets, and amounts lost on losing tickets.
 Supplemental records include unredeemed tickets and payment records from the racetrack.

 A record of ticket purchases, dates, winnings, and losses.
 Supplemental records include unredeemed tickets, payment slips, and winnings statements.

-Form W-2G, Certain Gambling Winnings, is used by payers to report to the payee and IRS certain gambling winnings.
+The payers use Form W-2G, Certain Gambling Winnings, to report the payee and IRS certain gambling winnings.